Stop Paint Peeling On Your Home with Paint Binders & Peel Stop Primers

 One such popular product is XIM brand Peel Bond High Build Bonding Primer/Sealer.
 Peel Bond is a great bonding primer that can be used when you need to apply a topcoat over a surface that you are concerned it may not stick to.
 It will even penetrate bare wood and masonry to promote better adhesion, as well as bridge hairline cracks in existing surfaces.
 What it won't do is seal-down loose edges.

-Maybe the best use for these types of primers is to use as a barrier coat over previously painted surfaces that are lightly cracked or alligatoring to keep you from having to do so much scraping and sanding to make your topcoat look good -- but not for stopping the peeling of existing coatings.
+Maybe the best use for these types of primers is for use as a barrier coat over previously painted surfaces that are lightly cracked or alligatoring to keep you from having to do so much scraping and sanding in order to make your topcoat look good -- but they are not designed for stopping the peeling of existing coatings.

-Recently Zinsser came out with a new version of their Peel Stop product called Peel Stop Triple Thick which combines the benefits of the original Peel Stop binding primer with primers like Peel Bond and PrimeRx so it also works well from smoothing over those marginal surfaces prior to paint.
+Recently Zinsser came out with a new version of their Peel Stop product called Peel Stop Triple Thick which combines the benefits of the original Peel Stop binding primer with primers like Peel Bond and PrimeRx, so it also works well from smoothing over those marginal surfaces prior to painting.

 Are these primers a cure-all that will eliminate the need for scraping and sanding?
 Absolutely not.

 Unfortunately there is no substitute for manual labor surface prep to get a house ready for paint.
 However there are certainly times that these niche products can be used in lieu of extensive or complete removal of problem coatings.
 It would be a big mistake to ever reach for a peel stopping primer right away in hopes that it will cut down on prep time.
-Even if you were able to slap some primer on your walls and even make it look good enough for paint, chances are you'd just be covering up a problem that will soon come to a head.
+Even if you were able to slap some primer on your walls.. and even if that would make it look good enough for paint, the chances are that you'd just be covering up a problem that will soon reemerge.

-If you would like some assistance with your house painting project please give us a call at (813) 570-8800, visit our Contact Us page, or click on the button below to request your free, no-obligation consultation and quote.
+If you would like some assistance with your house painting project please give us a call at (724)898-2446, visit our Contact Us page, or click on the button below to request your free, no-obligation consultation and quote.
+We’ve been serving the Pittsburgh area for nearly 20 years!

 Contact the Pros